andre-janino/JumboStoreLocator/README.md

 - _`Service Discovery`_ is performed by _`Netflix Eureka`_.
 This allows microservices to communicate with one-another through Feign Client (which has not yet been used on this project, as RabbitMQ was employed instead).
 - Even if _`Feign Client`_ is not used, it is useful to enable load balancing on Zuul.
 The latter is still not applied, as the application was only tested locally with dev settings; however, it is important to leave such things in place when the need to setup a production environment with multiple instances arises.

+#### H2 Database Engine

+- _`H2`_ was employed as the SQL database for the _`user-service`_ to store login information and on the _`config-service`_ to store application properties.
+- Although it has little place in production envrionments, it is a great tool to present an MVP as it is very easy to migrate to another solution (e.g. MySQL).

+#### MongoDB Atlas

+- _`MongoDB`_ is a NoSQL database that is very suitable for restful applications, as data is already store in a json format. _`MongoDB Atlas`_ is a cloud solution that hosts _`MongoDB`_ databases, being not only suitable for quickly testing an application (little to no setup time involved) and escalating well for production environments.
+- In this particular application, _`MongoDB`_ is used by _`store-service`_ to hold the store data.
+- While google maps platform documentation presents a very fitting [SQL solution](https://developers.google.com/maps/solutions/store-locator/clothing-store-locator) to query the distance between an address and the stored locations, it is also feasible to implement the same functionality with [GeoJSON](https://geojson.org/).
+Why use one over the other?
+Mainly because NoSQL is a good fit for the needs of our _`store-service`_.

 #### RabbitMQ

 - _`RabbitMQ`_ is is usually employed for asynchronous message exchange between microservices.
 However, in this project, is it used to establish synchronous RPC communication between _`user-service`_ and _`auth-service`_.